Mayotte: France holds silence for cyclone Chido victims – DW – 12/23/2024

 Mayotte: France holds silence for cyclone Chido victimsDecember 23, 2024

-France observed a one-minute silence on Monday to begin a day of national mourning announced by Prime Minister Emmanuel Macron for the victims of Cyclone Chido.
+France observed a one-minute silence on Monday to begin a day of national mourning announced by President Emmanuel Macron for the victims of Cyclone Chido.

 The worst storm to hit the island in years, Chido may have killed thousands — although the official government death toll stands at 35 — and caused massive damage.